16.03.2022 - 2 min

 The palate

-Sip the cognac and swish it over the tongue and around the palate.
+Sip the cognac and slowly swish it over the tongue and around the palate.
 Inhale some air while the cognac is in the mouth to unleash the spirit’s full nature.
 Its flavours will stimulate the receptive palate, conveying the cognac’s unique combination of sweetness, saltiness, acidity and bitterness.

 Tasting in order